microchip-pic-avr-examples/dspic33ck512mpt608-provision-prototyping/README.md

 2. Launch MCC Melody.

 3. Right-click on the "Generate" button and select the "Force Update on All" option.
+This will generate the TALib files that were not allowed to be included in the project on GitHub.

     ![Select Force Update](images/force_update.JPG)